 Then pour the cream into the saucepan, while continuing to stir constantly.
 Stir for a couple more minutes, until mixture thickens and looks glossy.

 Remove the pan from the heat and let rest about about 2-3 minutes.
 Then mix in the powdered sugar and salt.

 You know what to do now, right?
-Obviously pour the butterscotch icing over the piping hot pan of cinnamon rolls.
+Obviously pour the butterscotch icing over the piping hot pan of chocolate chip cinnamon rolls.
 Obviously.

 Friends don’t judge friends who over-ice their cinnamon rolls.

 And I certainly hope that friends don’t judge friends who do things like put chocolate chips in their cinnamon rolls.
 That wouldn’t be very nice.

 Not only did I totally love the touch of the chocolate chips in these cinnamon buns, but I thought the chocolate and butterscotch icing combo was perfection.
 The rolls were ooey, gooey, and everything you really want cinnamon rolls to be.